Ren Narita: "Son of Strong Style" (2022–2023)

 Narita returned from his excursion, in October at Declaration of Power, teaming with Robbie Eagles and David Finlay, to defeat Suzuki-gun.
 Later in the month, Narita competed in a 16-man tournament, to crown the inaugural NJPW World Television Champion, in the first round Narita achieved a shock victory over Tomohiro Ishii.
 He then went on to defeat established heavyweight wrestlers, such as Toru Yano and Sanada, thus advancing to the finals at Wrestle Kingdom 17, where he would face Zack Sabre Jr. At Wrestle Kingdom, Narita was defeated in the tournament final by Sabre.

-The night after Wrestle Kingdom, at New Year Dash!!, Narita teamed with Tomoaki Honma and Tiger Mask, losing to House of Torture (Evil, Yujiro Takahashi and Dick Togo).
-After a post-match beat down by House of Torture, Narita was saved by Minoru Suzuki and El Desperado, which set up a six-man tag-team match between the two teams for the NEVER Openweight 6-Man Tag Team Championships, which were held by House of Torture.
-On February 11, Narita, Desperado and Suzuki defeated House of Torture (Evil, Takahashi and Sho) to win the Never Openweight 6-Man Tag Team Championships, marking Narita's first NJPW Championship.
-The following month, Narita made his debut in the New Japan Cup tournament, but was eliminated in the first round by Evil.
-On April 3, the trio, now named Strong Style defeated House of Torture in a rematch to retain their titles.
-A month later on May 3, Strong Style lost the titles to Kazuchika Okada, Hiroshi Tanahashi and Tomohiro Ishii, ending the trio's reign at 81 days.
+After Wrestle Kingdom, Narita joined Minoru Suzuki and El Desperado, to win the NEVER Openweight 6-Man Tag Team Championships, which were held by House of Torture.
+The trio, now named Strong Style, lost the title on May 3, to Kazuchika Okada, Hiroshi Tanahashi and Tomohiro Ishii, ending the reign at 81 days.
 In July, Narita made his debut in the annual G1 Climax tournament, where he would participate in the A Block.
 Narita finished his tournament with 6 points, failing to advance to the quarterfinal round.